Re-hashing an oldie with some fresh perspective – Standards.

 We all hate to love them, and love to hate them; ‘standards’ are the cookie cutter codes of practice that everyone follows in some form or fashion – be it standards by which we educate, standards by which we are obligated to meet for occupational health and safety, or even standards of care offered by a medical professional.

 Not to be confused with actual laws, standards are generally a community consensus of practices or beliefs that set the precedent for codes of conduct.
-In cases where the precedent is pursued as law, then often times it becomes just that and in the US can be part of our Code of Federal Regulations.
+In cases where the precedent is pursued as law, then often times it becomes just that, and in the US can be part of our Code of Federal Regulations.

 In diving lore, scientific diving in particular, standards are often a hotly debated topic, and with good reason.
 Almost 40 years ago the community set a precedent that diving in support of research or scientific tasks was exempt from the United States’ Occupational Safety & Health Administration (OSHA) Code of Federal Regulations that pertain to commercial diving, or diving for ‘work’.
-While that seems like a lifetime ago, in the legal world that is recent history, and in the diving world, well, we’re still wearing diapers as far as I’m concerned.
+While that may sound like a lifetime ago, in the legal world that is recent history, and in the diving world, well, we’re still wearing diapers as far as I’m concerned.

 Why the fight?